-Forget about the 5-6 degree Celsius doomsday scenario.
-A 2 degree warming commits Greenland to irreversible melting, eventually raising average sea level more than six meters.6 As Stephen Colbert reminds us, “We have no idea how much devastation that could cause, because it’s metric.”
+Forget about the 5-to-6-degree-Celsius doomsday scenario.
+A 2-degree warming commits Greenland to irreversible melting, eventually raising average sea level more than six meters.6 As Stephen Colbert reminds us, “We have no idea how much devastation that could cause, because it’s metric.”
 So let’s translate that to roughly 20 feet.

 As horrifically complicated as it will be to adapt to rising sea level — think every coastal city you’ve visited partly submerged — it’s only the beginning.
 Everything will change.
 Everything.

 Let’s start with our natural systems.
-Under a 2 degree Celsius scenario, we will have to plan for recurring cycles of more violent and unpredictable storms.
-By one estimate, a ten-fold increase in the frequency of storm surges within 50 years, which means a Katrina-size surge every other year.7 Our adaptation challenge will, moreover, be compounded as ocean acidification threatens fisheries, as certain plant and animal species are eliminated — and we won’t get to choose which ones — and as drought, heat and storms curtail crop production.8 The underpinnings of our food production systems and attendant economy will be forever changed.
+Under a 2-degree-Celsius scenario, we will have to plan for recurring cycles of more violent and unpredictable storms.
+By one estimate, a 10-fold increase in the frequency of storm surges within 50 years, which means a Katrina-size surge every other year.7 Our adaptation challenge will, moreover, be compounded as ocean acidification threatens fisheries, as certain plant and animal species are eliminated — and we won’t get to choose which ones — and as drought, heat and storms curtail crop production.8 The underpinnings of our food-production systems and attendant economy will be forever changed.